 Robert Warman, President and CEO of Langham Hospitality Group, has said that in they luxury hotel segment, guests aren’t as engaged with points and would rather have their loyalty recognised by receiving personalised luxury service.
 According to Mr. Warman, LHG is not embarking on a programme to reduce rates for members as this is not seen as a necessary measure within the luxury market.
 They are more focused on providing the members with recognition and personalised services.

 Whilst there is certainly no one-size-fits-all approach when it comes to loyalty programs, smart hoteliers are moving away from mere discounts and instead paying special attention to what each of their individual guests personally value.
-Whether it’s instant gratification, personalised rates or luxury service, the value of the smart hotelier’s loyalty program in 2017 is based on an intimate knowledge of their guest to provide an unrivalled customer experience
+Whether it’s instant gratification, personalised rates or luxury service, the value of the smart hotelier’s loyalty program is based on an intimate knowledge of their guest to provide an unrivalled customer experience